I love babywearing in winter, enjoying the nature, maybe even some snow, with a sleeping child in my wrap or carrier.

 How to dress yourself:

-I have done perfectly fine without a babywearing coat for the last 3 years, so first I will give some ideas on how to keep yourself warm when you go out without a babywearing coat:
+I have done perfectly fine without a babywearing coat for the first 3 years of my babywearing journey, so first I will give some ideas on how to keep yourself warm when you go out without a babywearing coat:

 A wool underlayer: Yes, even I will wear a merino longsleeve.
 You can wear it instead of your normal longsleeve, but I prefer to wear it underneath another longsleeve.
 It's so soft & a great way to keep yourself warm without sweating.
 With wearing a longsleeve & hoodie over my merino longsleeve I mostly don't even need a coat!